luau-lang/luau/docs/_posts/2022-08-29-luau-recap-august-2022.md

 See the RFC [Support `__len` metamethod for tables and `rawlen` function](https://github.com/Roblox/luau/blob/master/rfcs/len-metamethod-rawlen.md) for more details.

 With generalized iteration released in May, custom containers are easier than ever to use.
-The only thing missing were the fact tables didn't respect `__len`.
+The only thing missing was the fact that tables didn't respect `__len`.

 Simply, tables now honor the `__len` metamethod, and `rawlen` is also added with similar semantics as `rawget` and `rawset`: